Exact and approximate inference in graphical models: variable elimination and beyond: Introduction

-Variable elimination relies on the choice of an order of elimination of the variables (either by marginalization or by maximization).
-This corresponds to the ordering calculations are performed when applying distributivity.
-The topology of the graph $G$ provides key information to organize the calculations for an optimal use of distributivity, i.e. to minimize the number of elementary operations to perform.
-For example, when the graph is a tree, the most efficient elimination order corresponds to eliminating recursively the vertices of degree one, starting from the leaves towards the root.
-For an arbitrary graph, the notion of an optimal elimination order for inference in a graphical model is closely linked to the notion of treewidth of the associated graph $G$.
-We will see in Section \ref{sec: exactinference} the reason why inference algorithms based on variable elimination with the best elimination order are of complexity linear in $n$ but exponential in the treewidth.
-Therefore treewidth is the key characterization of $G$ to determine if exact inference is possible in practice or not.
+Variable elimination relies on the choice of an order of elimination of the variables, via successive marginalisation or maximisation operations.
+The calculations are performed according to this ordering when applying distributivity.
+The topology of the graph $G$ provides key information to optimally organise the calculations as to minimise the number of elementary operations to perform.
+For example, when the graph is a tree, the most efficient elimination order corresponds to eliminating recursively the vertices of degree one.
+One starts from the leaves towards the root, and inner nodes of higher degree successively become leaves.
+The notion of an optimal elimination order for inference in an arbitrary graphical model is closely linked to the notion of treewidth of the associated graph $G$.
+We will see in Section \ref{sec: exactinference} the reason why inference algorithms based on variable elimination with the best elimination order are of linear complexity in $n$, the number of variables/nodes in the graph, i.e. the size of the graph, but exponential complexity in the treewidth.
+Therefore treewidth is one the main characterisation of $G$ to determine if exact inference is possible in practice or not.
+This notion has lead to the development of several works for solving apparently complex inference problems, which have then been applied in biology (e.g. \citealt{tamura2014}).
+More details on these methodological and applied results are provided in the Conclusion Section.

-The concept of treewidth has been proposed in parallel in computer science \citep{bodlaender94} and in discrete mathematics and graph minor theory \citep[see][]{RS86,L05}.
-Discrete mathematics existence theorems~\citep{RS86} establish that there exists an algorithm for computing the treewidth of any graph with complexity polynomial in $n$ (but exponential in the treewidth), and even the degree of the polynomial is given.
-However this result does not tell how to derive and implement the algorithm, apart from some specific cases (as trees, chordal graphs, and series-parallel graphs, see \cite{D65}.
-So we will also present in Section \ref{sec: tw} several state-of-the-art algorithms for approximate evaluation of the treewidth and illustrate their behavior on benchmarks borrowed from optimization competitions.
+The concept of treewidth has been proposed in parallel in computer science \citep{bodlaender94}, in discrete mathematics and graph minor theory (see \citealt{RS86,L05}).
+Discrete mathematics existence theorems~\citep{RS86} establish that there exists an algorithm for computing the treewidth of any graph with complexity polynomial in $n$ (but exponential in the treewidth), and the degree of the polynomial is determined.
+However, this result does not tell how to derive and implement the algorithm, apart from some very specific cases such as trees, chordal graphs, and series-parallel graphs~\citep{D65}.
+Section \ref{sec: tw} introduces the reader to several state-of-the-art algorithms that provide an upper bound of the treewidth, together with an associated elimination order.
+These algorithms are therefore useful tools to test if exact inference is achievable and, if applicable, to derive an exact inference algorithm based on variable elimination.
+Their behaviour is illustrated on benchmarks borrowed from combinatorial optimisation competitions.